NOAA-GFDL/fre-cli/README.md

 * Currently, the solution to this task is to approach it using Conda packages.
 The tool that is being added must reside within a repository that contains a meta.yaml that includes Conda dependencies like the one in this repository and ideally a setup.py (may be subject to change due to deprecation) that may include any potentially needed pip dependencies
     - Once published as a Conda package, ideally on the NOAA-GFDL channel at https://anaconda.org/NOAA-GFDL, an addition can be made to the "run" section under the "requirements" category in the meta.yaml of the fre-cli following the syntax `channel:package`
+    - On pushes to the main branch, the package located at https://anaconda.org/NOAA-GFDL/fre-cli will automatically be updated using the workflow file